WDI-203/fullstackauthrequirements/Week3-Auth.md

 * In <RegistrationPage />, implement the following:
   * Add two new state variables: username and password
+  * Add one input field where the type="text" for the username and hook it up to the state variable
-  * Add two new text input fields and hook them up to username and password (the input fields should set the values for the two state variables)
+  * Add one input field where the type="password" for the password and hook it up to the state variable
+    * Note: By setting the type to "password" the input field will obscure the letters from appearing.
   * Import the following functions from ./src/Auth.js: registerUser and loginUser
   * Add a button called Signup with the following functionality in the async onClick handler:
     * It should call props.setIsAuthLoading(true)